ruadapt/CaQR/README.md

 pip install qiskit==0.45
 ```
 Then, you can run the main.py file.
 There are a few command line options.
-1. -v 0 only outputs the result, and -v 1 outputs the circuit
+1. -v 0 only outputs the result (qubit count and qasm file), and -v 1 outputs the circuit diagram additionally.
 2. -b is for specifying the benchmark
 3. -w is for setting the weight of the cost function to strike a balance between qubit reuse and weight cost.
 The one we used for the paper is weight = 1.